![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-Registering to use www.irctc.co.in can be a time-consuming and frustrating process, but once registered you'll have access to all routes, trains, classes & ticket types.
+Registering to use www.irctc.co.in is a time-consuming and frustrating process, but once registered you'll have access to all routes, trains, classes & ticket types.

 -